 – Jillian Costello, UC Berkeley graduate, student-athlete, and lung cancer victim.

 Her dream, “Beat Lung Cancer.”
-Jill’s story has inspired young adults and college students across the country to band together as “Jill’s Legacy” and see to it that Jill’s dream is achieved for all lung cancer patients.
+Jill’s story has inspired young adults and college students across the country to band together as “Jill’s Legacy” and see to it that Jill’s dream is achieved for all Lung Cancer patients.

-In June 2009, Jill was diagnosed with stage IV lung cancer.
+In June 2009, Jill was diagnosed with stage IV Lung Cancer.
 As a 21 year-old student-athlete and non-smoker, she was given a challenge no one ever thought she would face.
 Jill quickly rose to the challenge and set out to raise funds and awareness for the fight against the world’s #1 cancer killer, lung cancer.
 Jill had three main goals: graduate from UC Berkeley, lead Cal’s Women’s Rowing team to win PAC-10 and NCAA championships, and beat lung cancer.
 In May 2010, Jill graduated and led Cal’s varsity eight boat to win a gold medal at PAC-10s and silver medal at NCAAs.
 On June 24th 2010, Jill passed away.
 She wasn’t able to beat lung cancer for herself, but her legacy may help others beat the disease.
 Enter: Jill’s Legacy.
 In late 2010, a group of empowered young adults, largely made up of Jill’s closest friends and loved ones, formed Jill’s Legacy.

-Jill’s Legacy is an all-volunteer sub-entity of the Bonnie J. Addario Lung Cancer Foundation (BJALCF) created to mobilize young people to erase the stigma of lung cancer and raise funds for research.
-As the young people’s representatives of BJALCF and the only young group for lung cancer, Jill’s Legacy has raised more than $800,000 since it launched in early 2011.
+Jill’s Legacy is an all-volunteer sub-entity of the Bonnie J. Addario Lung Cancer Foundation (ALCF) created to mobilize young people to erase the stigma of Lung Cancer and raise funds for research.
+As the young people’s representatives of ALCF and the only young group for lung cancer, Jill’s Legacy has raised more than $800,000 since it launched in early 2011.
 The group has also received grants to send two representatives to the IASLC Lung Cancer World Conference in Amsterdam this year.
 Jill’s Legacy is making a difference in the fight against lung cancer and plans to host runs at Tulsa University, Cornell University, and the University of Washington later this year.
-“The members of Jill’s Legacy have no patience or time for a stigma that has kept Lung Cancer in the shadows for over 40 years,” says Sheila Von Driska, BJALCF Executive Director, “I believe Jill’s Legacy is revolutionizing the way society views lung cancer and because of them, we’re going to witness a rapid intelligent change in the survival rate of Lung Cancer.”
+“The members of Jill’s Legacy have no patience or time for a stigma that has kept Lung Cancer in the shadows for over 40 years,” says Sheila Von Driska, ALCF Executive Director, “I believe Jill’s Legacy is revolutionizing the way society views lung cancer and because of them, we’re going to witness a rapid intelligent change in the survival rate of Lung Cancer.”

 Young Lung Cancer Survivor Stories